Quantum Entropy Evolution: A Two-Particle Collision

-A collision of two particles is analyzed with two coherent wave packet solutions moving towards each other along the $x$-axis, and with momenta $ {p}_1=\hbar {k}_1$ and $ {p}_2=- {p}_1$, starting at centers $c_1$ and $c_2$ and with the same position variance $\sigma^2$.
+Consider a collision of two particles, each one described by an initial coherent state with position variance $\sigma^2$ centered at $c_1$ and $c_2$ and moving towards each other along the $x$-axis with center momenta $ {p}_0=\hbar {k}_0$ and $ - {p}_0$.
 They can be represented in position and momentum space as

-Figure~\ref{fig:two-particle-collision-entropy} show plots of the entropy versus time when two particles described by \eqref{eq:two-coherent-states} are moving towards each other.
-Next to each plot ``entropy vs time,'' there is a graph that shows snapshots of the density function $\rho_{x}^{\fer}(x_1,x_2 ,t)$ at intervals of 20 time units apart, overlaid on a single plot.
-When the two particles are far apart, the total entropy of the system is close to the sum of the two individual entropies, and each one is increasing over time.
-As they come closer to each other, the overlap of the individual probabilities increases, with the resulting interference tending to lower the total entropy.
-The competition between the two factors, the increase of the entropy of the individual particles and the decrease of entropy due to interference (entanglement), will result in an oscillation and the decrease in total entropy when the two particles come close together.
-The three graphs reflect changes in the parameters $k_1$ and $\frac{\hbar}{m}$, with $v_g(k_1)$ derived in \eqref{eq:Fourier-group-velocity} and $\hessian(k_1)$ derived in \eqref{eq:Fourier-group-Hessian}.
-Comparing Figures~\ref{fig:two-particle-collision-entropy}(a) and (b): the larger is the particle mass (the smaller is $\frac{\hbar}{m}$) the slower is the speed $v_g(k_1)$, the slower is the collision ($x$-axis values), and the later entropy starts decreasing.
-Thus, light, fast particles will enter the oscillation period sooner.
-Comparing Figures~\ref{fig:two-particle-collision-entropy}(b) and (c): The larger is the speed $v_g(k_1)$, the earlier is the collision ($x$-axis values), and the sooner the entropy starts decreasing.
-Thus, it is possible that colliding particles will be in \setOscillating, even if each one alone has a dispersion property that increases its entropy.
+Figure~\ref{fig:two-particle-collision-entropy} shows that when the two particles are far apart, the entropy of the system is close to the sum of the two individual entropies, with each one increasing over time.
+The spatial entanglement decreases the uncertainty, and therefore the entropy too.
+The competition between the increase of the entropy of the individual particles and the decrease of the entropy due to entanglement results in an oscillation and the decrease in the total entropy when the two particles are close to each other.